BCarnaval/UniTeX/README.md

 ### Cover Letter

-Example of what you should get from 'cover' template with [Cornflower blue](https://en.wikipedia.org/wiki/Cornflower_blue) as main color
+Example of what you should get from 'cover' template with [Light blue](https://www.w3schools.com/colors/color_tryit.asp?color=LightBlue) as main color

 <table>
   <tr>